KokuraSona/chell_audio/README.md

 # chell_audio
-Guide to working Linux audio on Chromebook hardware `CAROLINE, CHELL, SENTRY`. __Does not work on kernel version 5.15 and above(e.g. Ubuntu 22.04)__
+Guide to working Linux audio on Chromebook hardware `CAROLINE, CHELL, SENTRY`. __Does not work on kernel version 5.15 and above__

 ## Requirements